 How much water would you like to carry?

-Packs can vary in terms of capacity from 20 ounce bottles to 2 liter bladders (reservoirs).
+Packs can vary in terms of capacity from 20-ounce bottles to 2-liter bladders (reservoirs).
 Do you have access/availability to replenish your supply mid run?
+How long is your run and how much fluid do you expect to need?
+Answering these questions will help you avoid common hydration mistakes.

 Storage pockets

 What else do you want to carry with you on your run?
-How many fuel pockets are there?
+How many fuel pockets do you need?
 Do you need a pocket big enough to carry your phone?
+Do you plan to carry keys?

 Fit Styles of hydration packs